misd-service-development/drupal-feature-teasers/README.md

 ![Horizontal/vertical teaser display configuration](doc/sidebar_display.png)

 If you are using a `field_link` provided by the [Link feature](https://github.com/misd-service-development/drupal-feature-link) you also need to make your link field available (it doesn't matter what format setting you use).
+The teaser will then link to your custom URL rather than to the node.

 Creating a list of horizontal teasers
 -------------------------------------